Ideas & Inspiration

 - Hang an attractive calendar on one wall.

-- Keep fresh flowers in a vase or low-maintenance succulents on your desk.
+- One of the easiest home decorating ideas for an office is to keep fresh flowers in a vase or low-maintenance succulents on your desk.

 - String Christmas mini-lights in fun shapes and colors.